 If you need to have your meter changed, moved, or adjusted, you must work with your utility to get that work done.

 You’ve probably stared at the spinning numbers on a power meter and wondered, "What does an electric meter do, and how does it calculate my energy consumption?"
-The disc in an analog meter simply spins the multiple measurement dials as you pull kilowatt-hours (kWh) of electricity from the grid, resulting in a new reading.
-The difference between two readings — the current reading and the previous reading — helps your utility company determine your energy usage and the amount they should bill.
+The disc in an analog meter simply spins as you pull kilowatt-hours (kWhs) of electricity from the grid.
+When the meter is read, the difference between two readings—the current reading and the previous reading—is how your utility company determines your energy usage and the amount they should bill.

 If you have an older meter, you may have noticed a utility worker coming to your home every month to take the current meter reading.
-If you have a smart meter, you won't see any utility worker physically visiting your home to read the meter, because a smart meter is designed to communicate directly with your utility to share your current usage details.
+If you have a newer smart meter, a utility worker won’t physically visit your home, because a smart meter is designed to communicate your electricity usage directly with your utility.

 Some smart meters communicate via a cellular signal, but it is also possible that your smart meter is emitting radio waves, and a utility worker will drive through your neighborhood to collect meter readings.
 Smart meters with radio waves still allows the utility to collect data without visiting your home, but it doesn’t communicate directly with the utility like a cellular smart meter does.